shihanng/terraform-provider-installer/docs/resources/asdf_plugin.md

 ### Optional

+- `environment` (Map of String) are the environment variables set during the installation.
 - `git_url` (String) is the Git repository's URL which will be added as the plugin if specified.

 ### Read-Only